 Volunteer Training Video

 All volunteers are required to complete our Online Volunteer Training.
-This video provides a sampling of the information that will be shared with volunteers to prepare them for camp.
+This video provides information about Camp Blue Skies, our camper population, what to expect and how to effectively interact with our campers at camp.

 Sign Up Today!